CPS-Innovation/design-history/app/index.md

 ---
 layout: collection
-title: "A design history for CPS Rumpole"
+title: "A design history for CPS Polaris, Redaction Log and Witness Expenses"
 description: "To document and share our design decisions."
-pagination:
-  data: collections.all
-  reverse: true
-  size: 50

 posts:
   title: Getting started
 eleventyComputed: